 However, one thing that does not have to change is the way we show pastors our appreciation for all they do.

 October is Pastor Appreciation Month

 We are fast approaching October, which happens to be Pastor Appreciation Month.
-This celebration was established in 1992 with the mission of uplifting and encouraging pastors, missionaries and religious workers.
+Similar to Clergy Appreciation Day, this celebration was established in 1992 with the mission of uplifting and encouraging pastors, missionaries, members of pastoral ministry, and religious workers.
 And, in 2020, they could probably use a little more encouragement than normal.